42nd Air Base Wing: Cold War

 The 42nd Bombardment Wing was first activated on 25 February 1953 at Limestone Air Force Base, Maine and was assigned to Eighth Air Force as part of Strategic Air Command (SAC).
 Limestone was a new installation and the wing was organized with the help of resources and temporary duty personnel on loan from the 7th Bombardment Wing at Carswell Air Force Base, Texas and of the 4215th Air Base Squadron, which had overseen the construction of Loring as a heavy bomber base since 1950.
 The wing was assigned the 69th, 70th, and 75th Bombardment Squadrons, which had been assigned to the 42nd Bombardment Group at the end of World War II, although initially only the 69th could be manned.

 The 69th began training with the Convair B-36 Peacemaker aircraft in April, followed by the 70th, which received manning in May and commenced flying in July.
 By 13 August all three operational squadrons were flying the Peacemaker.
 The wing was declared combat ready on 7 January 1954.
 Once combat ready, elements of the wing deployed to RAF Upper Heyford and RAF Burtonwood in England.
 The entire wing deployed to Upper Heyford from 18 October to 18 November 1955.

 The 42nd continued to grow in manpower during the next few years.
 In January 1955, the 42nd Air Refueling Squadron was activated and assigned to the wing.
 This assignment was unusual, since the wing's B-36s were incapable of air refueling.
 However, the forward location of Loring made it an ideal for the squadron's slow propeller-driven Boeing KC-97G Stratotankers to rendezvous with faster Boeing B-47 Stratojets crossing the Atlantic.
 On 14 August 1954, the last B-36J accepted by SAC was delivered to the wing.
 The wing's experience with the B-36 was short, however, as it became the first wing to convert from the B-36 to the Boeing B-52 Stratofortress.
+(Note: The wing was the second, however to fly B-52s.
+The 93rd Bombardment Wing had converted to B-52s from Boeing B-47 Stratojets.
+Knaack, p.
+237.)